5 Easy-To-Miss Apostrophe Errors

 4. Unusual Plurals

 Adding an apostrophe in a plural is an error most proofreaders will have seen (e.g., CD’s instead of CDs, or 1960’s instead of 1960s).
 However, sometimes using apostrophes to form plurals is fine!
-Most notably, they are useful for plurals of lowercase letters:
+Most commonly, they are useful for plurals of lowercase letters:

 Remember to dot your i’s and cross your t’s!